PawseySC/container-workflows/_episodes/04-long-running-services.md

 >
 > Some hints:
 >
-> * by default, that image wants to use port `8888`
+> * by default, that image wants to use port `8888` for the container
-> * specify the right port both when launching the container and when looking up the corresponding page in the web browser
+> * use the default HTTP port `80` for the host, to navigate to the corresponding page in the web browser using default syntax
 > * no command needs to be specified for that container, the default behaviour is to start the webserver
 >
 > After you have started it, use `docker logs` to look for an access `token` string.